saxenatanishq/PaperShare/README.md

 ## Motivation

 The inspiration came from firsthand experience of the frustrating, informal process of physically approaching professors for mark reviews.
 PaperShare addresses this problem by digitizing and formalizing the process.
+Here is an image of the chaos because of this porcess being done in offline mode.
 <p align="center">
   <img src="media/checked_papers/WhatsApp%20Image%202025-04-30%20at%2020.13.11_b2049c8a.jpg" width="400" alt="group of students waiting in queue for their turn to review their answer sheet">
 </p>